cpittet/ada-teamphilippe/index.md

 potentially identify specific types of people that are a good indicators of the success of Mark Zuckerberg.

 ## Data and Methods
-We use a subset of the (QuoteBank dataset)[https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf] which contains quotes made in English-speaking news articles published between 2015 and 2020.
-To measure the success of Mark Zuckerberg, we use the stock price of his company Meta on the (Nasdaq Stock Market)[https://www.nasdaq.com/market-activity/stocks/fb/historical].
+We use a subset of the [QuoteBank dataset](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) which contains quotes made in English-speaking news articles published between 2015 and 2020.
+To measure the success of Mark Zuckerberg, we use the stock price of his company Meta on the [Nasdaq Stock Market](https://www.nasdaq.com/market-activity/stocks/fb/historical).